Criminal Database Limitations:

 - Knowledge Index: Criminal History Background Check

-The AuthorsGlenn and Rose Maree Hammer are the principals of A Matter of Fact, a California-based employment background check firm. www.amof.info
+The AuthorsGlenn and Rose Maree Hammer, founders of A Matter of Fact, a California-based employment background check firm. www.amof.info

 Note: This information is for educational purposes only and should not be used as a substitute for professional legal advice.